2016: award recipients

 Refugee Youth Leadership and Empowerment

-This project focused on youth-led community development and provided support for local youth who are refugees to obtain training as professional interpreters in their native languages, meeting a demonstrated need for interpreters in the rare languages represented among local refugee populations.
+This project focused on youth-led community development and provided support for local youth who are refugees to obtain training as professional interpreters in their native languages.
+This project met a demonstrated need for interpreters in the rare languages represented among local refugee populations.

 Classroom to Community